Abraham Goldfaden

 Abraham Goldfaden (אַבֿרהם גאָלדפֿאַדען; born Avrum Goldnfoden; 24 July 1840 – 9 January 1908), also known as Avram Goldfaden, was a Russian-born Jewish poet, playwright, stage director and actor in Yiddish and Hebrew languages and author of some 40 plays.
 Goldfaden is considered the father of modern Jewish theatre.

 In 1876, he founded in the United Principalities of Moldavia and Wallachia what is generally credited as the world's first professional Yiddish-language theatre troupe.
 He was also responsible for the first Hebrew-language play performed in the United States.
 The Avram Goldfaden Festival of Iaşi, Romania, is named after him and held in his honour.

 Jacob Sternberg called him "the Prince Charming who woke up the lethargic Romanian Jewish culture".
 Israil Bercovici wrote of his works: "we find points in common with what we now call 'total theatre'.
-In many of his plays he alternates prose and verse, pantomime and dance, moments of acrobatics and some of jonglerie, and even of spiritualism..."
+In many of his plays he alternates prose and verse, pantomime and dance, moments of acrobatics and some of juggling, and even of spiritualism..."

-Early life
+Early life (1840–1876)

 Goldfaden was born on in Starokonstantinov in Volhynia Governorate of the Russian Empire (now in Ukraine).
 He attended a Jewish religious school (a cheder), but his middle-class family was strongly associated with the Haskalah, or Jewish Enlightenment, and his father, a watchmaker, arranged that he receive private lessons in German and Russian.
 As a child, he is said to have appreciated and imitated the performances of wedding jesters and Brody singers to the degree that he acquired the nickname Avromele Badkhen, "Abie the Jester."
 In 1857, he began studies at the government-run rabbinical school at Zhitomir, from which he emerged in 1866 as a teacher and a poet (with some experience in amateur theatre), but he never led a congregation.

 Goldfaden's first published poem was called "Progress"; his The New York Times obituary described it as "a plea for Zionism years before that movement developed".
 In 1865 he published his first book of poetry, Tzitzim u-Ferahim (in Hebrew); The Jewish Encyclopaedia (1901–1906) says that "Goldfaden's Hebrew poetry ... possesses considerable merit, but it has been eclipsed by his Yiddish poetry, which, for strength of expression and for depth of true Jewish feeling, remains unrivalled".
 The first book of verse in Yiddish was published in 1866, and in 1867 he took a job teaching in Simferopol on the Crimean Peninsula.